abdallahshaban557/gemini_dart/USAGE.md

 # Usage Guide

-This guide shows you how to use the Gemini Dart package to integrate Google's Gemini AI models into your Dart or Flutter applications.
+This guide shows you how to use the Gemini Dart package to integrate Google's Gemini AI models into your Dart applications.

 ## Installation